HomeSpan/HomeSpan/docs/NOW.md

 One of the primary reasons for using SpanPoint is to enable the deployement of battery-powered devices.
 Since HomeKit requires an always-on WiFi connection, wall-power is a must.
 But ESP-NOW does not require always-on connectivity to a central WiFi network, which makes it possible to power things like remote-sensor devices with just a battery.
 Such battery-powered "Remote Devices" can take periodic local measurements and transmit them via SpanPoint messages to a wall-powered "Main Device" that is running a full HomeSpan sketch connected to HomeKit via a central WiFi network.

 Examples showing such a configuration can be found in the Arduino IDE under [*File → Examples → HomeSpan → Other Examples → RemoteSensors*](../Other%20Examples/RemoteSensors).
-This folder contains three sketches:
+This folder contains the following sketches:

 * *MainDevice.ino* - a full HomeSpan sketch that implements two Temperature Sensor Accessories, but instead of taking its own temperature measurements, it uses SpanPoint to read messages containing temperature updates from other Remote Devices
 * *RemoteDevice.ino* - a lightweight sketch that simulates taking periodic temperature measurements, which are then transmitted to the Main Device via SpanPoint
 * *RemoteTempSensor.ino* - a lightweight sketch that is similar to *RemoteDevice.ino*, except that instead of simulating a temperature sensor, it implements an actual Adafruit ADT7410 I2C-based temperature sensor.
 This sketch also uses some power-management techniques to extend battery life, such as lowering the CPU frequency and entering into deep-sleep after each measurement is taken
+* *RemoteDevice8266.ino* - similar in function to *RemoteDevice.ino*, but implemented to run on an ESP8266 device using native ESP-NOW commands (since neither HomeSpan nor SpanPoint support the ESP8266).
+Note that the "complementary" SpanPoint object on the ESP32 that receives data from the ESP8266 must be configured to use the ESP32's *AP MAC Address* (instead of the *STA MAC Address*) by setting *useAPaddress* to *true* in the SpanPoint constructor
 ---

 [↩️](README.md) Back to the Welcome page